Cajac/picoCTF-Writeups/README.md

+![picoCTF Logo](picoctf_logo.png)

 # Writeups for picoCTF challenges

-![picoCTF Logo](picoctf_logo.png)

 Welcome to [my](https://play.picoctf.org/users/Cajac) writeups for [picoCTF](https://play.picoctf.org/login) challenges.
-These pages are created to:
-* Act as a documentation for myself
+These writeups are mainly a documentation for myself but I hope others will benefit from them as well.
-* Support my junior work colleges CTF learning
-* Be a concrete project to improve my skills in markdown, git, github, etc.

-In total you will find more than 230 challenge solutions here.
+In total you will find more than 240 challenge solutions here.

 ## Challenges